Bill/orchestrated/README.markdown

 Failure (An Option)
 -------------------

-Orchestration is built atop [delayed_job](https://github.com/collectiveidea/delayed_job) and borrows [delayed_job](https://github.com/collectiveidea/delayed_job)'s failure semantics.
+Since Orchestration is built atop [delayed_job](https://github.com/collectiveidea/delayed_job) and borrows [delayed_job](https://github.com/collectiveidea/delayed_job)'s failure semantics.
 Neither framework imposes any special constraints on the (delayed or orchestrated) methods.
 In particular, there are no special return values to signal "failure".
 Orchestration adopts [delayed_job](https://github.com/collectiveidea/delayed_job)'s semantics for failure detection: a method that raises an exception has failed.
 After a certain number of retries (configurable in [delayed_job](https://github.com/collectiveidea/delayed_job)) the jobs is deemed permanently failed.
 When that happens, the corresponding orchestration is marked "failed".
+Until all the retries have been attempted, the orchestration remains in the "ready" state (as it was before the first failed attempt).

 See the failure_spec if you'd like to understand more.